Riverlea Infrastructure Committee

 - How long will the project last?

-Riverlea’s infrastructure project is expected to be completed in May 2019.
 Work has been suspended for winter.
+Riverlea’s infrastructure project is expected to resume in mid-April 2019 and be completed in early June 2019.
 When the weather warms, crews will return to add topsoil to disturbed areas and conduct final grading and seeding.
 Crews will also be repairing damage that occurred during the project.
 Once these items have been completed, the final layer of pavement will be applied to the streets.
 Updated project information can be found on the “Construction Updates” page of the Village website.

 - When should I replant my lawn?